jsinovassin/custom-event-checker/README.md

   Build a file with the unknown properties per event

 EXAMPLES
-  $ oex validateEvents --configFile=./path/to/your/config/config.json
+  $ custom-event-checker validateEvents --configFile=./path/to/your/config/config.json --out=./out.json
     Start the events analysis
-    Looking for configuration in file ./defaultConfig.json
+    Looking for configuration in file ./path/to/your/config/config.json
     Processed 315 events in 1546 ms
 ```